Protected Ports: What You Need to Know for the Network+ Exam

 In this video, Keith Barker covers protected ports.
 This includes what they are used for, how to implement them and how to verify that they are properly functioning.
 He explains how the feature, which is also known as Private VLAN Edge, is a great technique to prevent two or more ports on a switch from having direct access to each other.

-Now, for our purposes, both of these ports are in VLAN 123.
-That means they're in the same broadcast domain.
-As a result of that, they're also in the same subnet.
-What we've been asked to do in this circumstance is isolate the attacker on Port #2 from the PC on Port #4.
-We shouldn't change anything else about their configurations except that they can't communicate directly with each other.
+For our purposes, both of these ports are in VLAN 123.
+That means they're in the same broadcast domain, which means they're also in the same subnet.
+In this circumstance, we've been asked to isolate the attacker on Port #2 from the PC on Port #4.
+We shouldn't change anything else about their configurations except that they can't communicate directly.

 Now, if you found yourself in a similar situation in real life, you'd have a few different options.
-Depending on the switch, you could approach the problem a number of different ways.
-For example, you could use Port-Based Access Control Lists, or even private VLANs.
+Depending on the switch, you could approach the problem in several different ways.
+For example, you could use Port-Based Access Control Lists or even private VLANs.
 But the simplest method to isolate Port 2 and Port 4 so they can't talk directly to each other is a feature called Protected Ports.

 As a feature or technique, protected ports are also often called Private VLAN Edge or PVLAN Edge.
 Implementing protected ports is a particularly good technique if and when you need a simple solution for preventing two or more ports on a given switch from having direct access to each other.